zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

 ## Hummingbird

 [Hummingbird](https://microsoft.github.io/hummingbird/) is a third party open-source library that converts machine learning models into tensor computations.
-Many algorithms (see [supported algorithms](https://microsoft.github.io/hummingbird/api/hummingbird.ml.supported.html)) are converted using a specific backend (torch, torchscript, ONNX and TVM).
+Many algorithms (see [supported algorithms](https://microsoft.github.io/hummingbird/api/hummingbird.ml.supported.html)) are converted using a specific backend (PyTorch, torchscript, ONNX and TVM).

 Concrete-ML allows the conversion of an ONNX inference to NumPy inference (note that NumPy is always the entry point to run models in FHE with Concrete ML).